 Tiny, Perfect Things by M.H.
 Clark, illustrated by Madeline Kloepper

 Celebrate the wonder of ordinary, small things!
+(Small moments!)
 A girl and her grandfather take a walk to notice all the tiny, perfect things; things like a yellow leaf, a snail, a red bottle cap, a flower growing through a sidewalk crack…When they arrive home, the little girl excitedly shares about the wonders.
 This story is sure to inspire your own neighborhood walks searching for tiny, perfect things.
 Warm, earthy illustrations throughout.

 Ode to an Onion Pablo Neruda & His Muse by Alexandria Giardino, illustrated by Felicita Sala